openaps/AndroidAPSdocs/docs/EN/Usage/completing-the-objectives.md

 ## Objective 4: Starting on an open loop

+Purpose of this objective is to recognise how often AAPS will evaluate basal rate's impact on blood glucose and recommended temporary basal rate adjustments.
+As part of this objective you will activate open looping the first time and will perform 20 proposed temporary basal rate changes manually on your pump.
+Furthermore you will observe temporary and default temporary targets' impact (e.g. for activity or hypo treatments).
+If your are not familiar with setting a temporay basal rate change in AAPS yet, please refer to the [ACTIONS tab](Screenshots#Screenshots-action-tab).
+Estimated time to complete this objective: 7 days.
+This is a mandatory wait time and you can't proceed even if you enacted all basal rate changes already.

-- Select Open Loop either from Preferences, or by pressing and holding the Loop button in top left of the home screen.
+- Select Open Loop either from the "Preferences" menu or by presssing and holding the Loop icon on the top left of the OVERVIEW screen.
-- Work through the [Preferences](../Configuration/Preferences.md) to set up for you.
+- Walk through the [Preferences](../Configuration/Preferences.md) to set it up for you (scroll down to "Loop/APS Mode" and select "Open Loop".
-- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them to your pump and confirm in AAPS that you have accepted them.
-Ensure this data shows in AAPS and Nightscout.
+- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; key them into your (physical) pump and confirm in AAPS that you have accepted them.
+Ensure these basal rate adjustments show up in AAPS and Nightscout.
 - Enable [temp targets](../Usage/temptarget.md) if necessary.
-Use hypo temp targets to prevent that the system will correct too strong because of a raising blood glucose after a hypo.
+After treating a hypo use hypo temp targets to prevent the system from overcorrecting upon the bounce back.

 ### Reduce number of notifications

-- To reduce the Number of decisions to be made while in Open Loop set wide target range like 90 - 150 mg/dl or 5,0 - 8,5 mmol/l.
+- To reduce the number of proposed basal rate changes while in Open Loop set a wider target range like 90-150 mg/dl or 5.0-8.5 mmol/l.

-- You might even want to wider upper limit (or disable Open Loop) at night.
+- You might even consider to raise your upper limit (or disable Open Loop) at night.

-- In Preferences you can set a minimum percentage for suggestion of basal rate change.
+- You can set a minimum percentage for recommended basal rate changes to change the number of triggered notifications.

   ```{image} ../images/OpenLoop_MinimalRequestChange2.png
   :alt: Open Loop minimal request change
   ```

-- Also, you do not need to act every 5 minutes on all suggestions...
+- Good to know: You don't need to action each and every system recommendation ...

 ## Objective 5: Understanding your open loop, including its temp basal recommendations